How to choose a driving school in Banbury

-Our driving instructors in Banbury say that there are tons of great practice spots in the area.
+A few driving instructors in Banbury say that there are tons of great practice spots in the area.
 Here are just a few:

-Ruskin Road: If you’re just starting out, our driving instructors in Banbury recommend heading to Ruskin Road.
+Ruskin Road: If you’re just starting out, driving instructors in Banbury recommend heading to Ruskin Road.
 It’s wide, straight and fairly quiet as long as you don’t hit it during the school rush (it’s in the vicinity of plenty of schools!).
 So, you should be able to practise your clutch control and steering in peace.

 Woodgreen Avenue roundabout: There’s a straightforward roundabout on Wood Green Avenue that’s generally fairly quiet and not too scary.
 Our driving instructors in Banbury say that it’s a brilliant spot to get to grips with the basics of roundabout driving.